BULLETIN BOARD - 2014 -

 Township is selling brick pavers to be

 put around the gazebo.
-They are available for purchase, you may click on
+They are available for purchase, click on

 the link if you would like to purchase a brick and mail the order form to the Township -

 is located on Triangle Lake Road, just south

 of Coon Lake Road.
 Park #1 includes children's play equipment, baseball diamond and walking trail.
 There is also a picnic table.

 is located on the Township property just west of the Township Hall.

 There is a disc golf course and gazebo with picnic tables for your enjoyment.
 The Township is

 Park meetings are held monthly.
 Residents are welcome to attend,